-- (i) an additional capital conservation ratio requirement of 2.5 per cent. over common equity; - (ii) a countercyclical capital buffer, which will be between 0.0 per cent. and 2.5 per cent. of RWA with the ability to absorb losses as a function of the credit cycle subject to its application by national supervisory authorities.
-In Portugal, at its most recent revision, pursuant to the decision of the Bank of Portugal of 27 September 2022, the countercyclical buffer rate is at 0.00 per cent. of the total risk exposure amount, with effect from 1 October 2022 for the fourth quarter of 2022; - (iii) a systemic risk buffer and a buffer for other systemically important institutions; and - (iv) the leverage ratio of 3.0 per cent.
+- (i) an additional capital conservation ratio requirement of 2.5 per cent. over common equity; - a countercyclical capital buffer, which will be between 0.0 per cent. and 2.5 per cent. of RWA with the ability to absorb losses as a function of the credit cycle subject to its application by national supervisory authorities; - (iii) a systemic risk buffer and a buffer for other systemically important institution; and - (iv) the leverage ratio of 3.0 per cent.